NotWoods/thumbor-es/README.md

+# @notwoods/thumbor-es

-# @notwoods/thumbor-es - TypeScript Thumbor client for Node, Deno, Bun, & browsers
+_TypeScript Thumbor client for Node, Deno, Bun, & browsers_

 TypeScript client for the
 [Thumbor image service](https://github.com/globocom/thumbor) which allows you to